Stargazer (Moodring album): Themes and composition

 "We were excited to explore deeper themes and different aspects of our band throughout the full length.
 The album dives into our pool of influences unabashedly but resurfaces as its own entity.
 Each song was written with personal meaning and multiple themes, whilst remaining ambiguous and open enough for listeners to relate in their own way."

 The song "Xeno (Foreign Love)" deals with breaking up a toxic relationship.

-"N.I.K.E", a reference to the song A.D.I.D.A.S. by Korn, concerns a conflict between two pastors attempting to cope with their attraction to each other, at odds with their religious teachings.
+"N.I.K.E.", a reference to the song A.D.I.D.A.S. by Korn, concerns a conflict between two pastors attempting to cope with their attraction to each other, at odds with their religious teachings.
 Young explains:

 "The lyrics are about fighting the taboos of dogma and judgement to love who you love and to be with the one you truly desire.
 After being forced into hiding for long enough, the characters in the song lose control.
 The tension has become too much to bear, coming together through what they've been taught is sin and blasphemy.
 But when they find each other all they feel is ecstasy."

-The album cover features a golden snake moving through rose petals, which is a reference to Young's pet snake David Michael Fassbender.
+Both the digital and physical (vinyl record) album cover features a golden snake moving through rose petals, which is a reference to Young's pet snake David Michael Fassbender.
 A spider ball python, such snakes suffer from a condition referred to as "spider wobble", resulting in a behaviour known as "stargazing".

 An alternative metal album, many tracks also incorporate elements of electronica.

 The release of the album was followed by a tour with Cane Hill, VCTMS and Afterlife.